 It is often believed that big transformations have to start with an equally big idea.
 But, it is the simplicity of the idea that makes it so powerful.

 The biggest advantage compared to a top-down storage system organized by topics is that the slip-box becomes more and more valuable the more it grows, instead of getting messy and confusing.

 The process of writing is vastly misunderstood.
 Make a decision on what to write about, plan your research, do your research, write.
 Writing can’t be this linear.

-Nobody ever teaches or discusses about a proper note-taking system.
+Nobody ever teaches or discusses a proper note-taking system.
 If you develop a proper note-taking system, you will never ever have to face the blank screen again.

 Let the work carry you forward

 Once we get into the workflow, it is as if the work itself gains momentum, pulling us along and sometimes even energizing us.
 Having a growth mindset is crucial, but only one side of the equation.